 Ezra Miller returns to his role as Barry Allen/Flash, alongside Kiersey Clemons (Iris West), Sasha Calle (Supergirl), Ron Livingston (Henry Allen), Michael Shannon (General Zod), Antje Traue (Faora), and two distinct Dark Knights—Ben Affleck and Michael Keaton as their universes’ respective Batman.
 And given the multiversal aspect of this movie, we do expect some surprise cameos.
-Ezra Miller guest-starred in Grant Gustin’s The Flash series, maybe Grant will return the favor?
+Perhaps Grant Gustin might appear?
 Only time will tell.

 The Flash’s Release Date